Fist bumps and masks: Professional soccer returns in Germany

 Players and staff have been subjected to regular testing for COVID-19.
 There were three cases found at Cologne, while second-division Dynamo Dresden was ordered into 14 days of quarantine after two more cases brought its total to three last Saturday.
 Dresden’s game against Hannover on Sunday was called off, and the team cannot train during the quarantine period.

-Augsburg coach Heiko Herrlich was due to make his debut in charge against Wolfsburg but will miss the game after leaving the team hotel in strict quarantine conditions to buy toiletries.
+Augsburg coach Heiko Herrlich was due to make his debut in charge against Wolfsburg but missed the game after leaving the team hotel in strict quarantine conditions to buy toiletries.
 He will only return after twice testing negative for the virus.

 Bayern Munich visits Union Berlin on Sunday.